markjaquith/hk/docs/about.md

 It takes a bit more time to implement linters in hk than it does with similar tools in order to take advantage of this benefit which is one reason why it comes with many [builtins](https://github.com/jdx/hk/tree/main/pkl/builtins) to get you started with common tools.
+See [hooks](/hooks) for more details on how this works under the hood.

 To compare with 2 other popular tools in this space: I like that [lefthook](https://github.com/evilmartians/lefthook) is pretty lightweight and fast.
 I don't like how you need to write all the logic to integrate with linters yourself and that it lacks any real locking behavior allowing for the advanced parallelism hk provides.
 I like how [pre-commit](https://pre-commit.com) has